pixeldroid/programming-pages/lib/doc/_guides/Template-Features.md

 ## Help overlay

-When a user presses the `?` key, a help overlay appears and shows the shortcut keys available for use.
+When a user presses the `h` key, a help overlay appears and shows the shortcut keys available for use.

 ## Navigation